zotochev/Ray-tracer-mac/README.md

 * **scenes** - example scenes for testing

 ## How to build
-requirements: gcc, make, xcode (for mlx library)
+requirements: macos (for mlx library), gcc, make, xcode (for mlx library)

 To build the project run `make` command in the root of project (near Makefile)